In today’s post, I’m going to show you how to use one of the most useful and important tools in all of price action:

-After stalling for a few hours, it then fell again before rising back to the source of the drop.
+After stalling for a few hours, price then fell again before rising back to the source of the decline.
 Another, much bigger, drop followed until price hit the 38.20% level, at which point it reversed, and the retracement ended.

 Let’s look at another one…